Nonudian/developers/Backend/ddd-and-cqs-level-2/README.md

-# Backend Section - Part 1 - DDD, CQS, BDD tests
+# Backend Section - Part 2 - Database, CLI

 Taken from Part 1, this is approximately the same structure: